openresty/lua-resty-lock/README.markdown

 1. You need to release the lock as soon as possible, even when some other unrelated errors happen.
 2. You need to update the cache with the result got from the backend *before* releasing the lock so other threads already waiting on the lock can get cached value when they get the lock afterwards.
+3. When the backend returns no value at all, we should handle the case carefully by inserting some stub value into the cache.

 Prerequisites
 =============